 Kevin was still on duty, but, obviously, there was no leaving the puppy behind.
 Ash was definitely along for the ride!
 By then, he had settled inside his rescuer’s jacket, nestled against his chest.

 Kevin poured water into the hollow part of a travel mug lid and Ash just lapped it up.
-Because the puppy was so clearly dehydrated, Kevin had to be careful not to let him take in too much water at once.
+The puppy was so dehydrated, Kevin had to be careful not to let him drink too much water at once.
 Nevertheless, the little dog was soon on his way to rehydration.
 He never left Kevin, he just stayed inside his jacket or on his lap the whole time.

-When they were able to rendezvous with Animal Control Officers, Kevin handed Ash off to them, trusting that he would be well cared for at Rescue Ranch.
-He knew that we would do our best, and was familiar with our work through his fiancée Heather Mason, a wonderful vet tech who has offered her services to Rescue Ranch over the years.
+When they were able to rendezvous, Kevin handed Ash off to Animal Control officers.
+He had to trust that his tiny charge would be well cared for at Rescue Ranch.
+He knew that we would do our best, and was familiar with our work through his fiancée, Heather Mason, a wonderful vet tech who has helped Rescue Ranch out over the years.

-“ I just feel fortunate that I was able to find Ash before he had to try and survive the full next day alone,” says Kevin, adding words to the effect that he wanted to share Ash’s story because it was a way to find some joy in the middle a devastating event.
+“ I just feel fortunate that I was able to find Ash before he had to try and survive the full next day alone,” says Kevin.
+He then added words to the effect that he wanted to share Ash’s story because it was a way to find some joy in the middle of heartbreak.

-We are all tremendously grateful for the courageous, often heartbreaking, work of our firefighters and other first responders during these difficult and dangerous emergency situations.
-We can’t thank them enough for what they do to keep us all safe.
+We’re all tremendously grateful for the courageous, often heartbreaking, work of our firefighters and other first responders.
+We can always count on them to step up and help in dangerous emergency situations.
+We, can’t thank them enough for what they do to keep us all safe.